Pineapple Mint Agua Fresca

 • 1/4 cup fresh mint leaves

-3. Add remaining water, stir, and chill.
+3. Add the remaining 2 cups cold water, stir, and adjust sweetness to taste.

-Nutrition: ~70 calories per serving
+Nutrition: 70 calories

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *